andhkr/KCoreDecomposition/README.md

 ## Comparison with CUDA Libraries

 **Note**: Standard CUDA graph libraries (like cuGraph/RAPIDS) do not provide direct Fixed K-Core computation primitives.
 The algorithm is specialized for iterative subgraph extraction, which is not a standard primitive in general-purpose graph libraries.
+In addition, some installation and permission constraints prevented the use of these libraries on the evaluation environment.
+Therefore, comparisons against standard CUDA graph libraries were not included.

 **Current Comparison**: Custom CUDA implementation vs. single-threaded CPU baseline (shown in performance results above).

-### Why Standard Libraries Weren't Used:

-1. **cuGraph**: Provides k-core decomposition but not fixed k-core extraction with the specific peeling algorithm used here
-2. **Thrust**: Could accelerate individual operations but doesn't provide graph algorithm primitives for this specific variant
-3. **Custom Implementation**: Required for this specialized algorithm with frontier-based iterative computation

 ## References